JoshDanielWalker/Asteroids/README.md

 # Asteroids - Packages

-## Naming convention for NPM packages.
+## Naming convention for packages.

 "Asteroids, sometimes called minor planets, are rocky, airless remnants left over from the early formation of our solar system about 4.6 billion years ago."